dfarrel1/fix_matlab_vector_graphics/README.md

 The second is a fix created by [Sven Baars](https://github.com/Sbte "Sven Baars") with a python script that uses Inkscape.
 I packaged it with my own for convenience and I've added install instructions for Mac users and a couple other useful matlab functions.

-The .jsx script solution works better in creating the final vector graphics that I want, but it's very slow, and sometimes Illustrator and ExtendScript Toolkit need to be restarted.
-If you can get the result you want from fix_matlab_eps.py, then that's the one to use.
+The .jsx script solution works better in creating the final vector graphics that I want, but it's very slow, and sometimes Illustrator and ExtendScript Toolkit need to be restarted. fix_matlab_eps.py is faster, and uses free software, but the resulting file still has fractured graphics after I run it.

 ## 1. fix_matlab_pdfs__jsx_plus_ai
 Runnable function from Matlab: